Dick Danello: Biography

 Filippo D'Anello was born in Belvedere Marittimo, city of Calabria, Italy.
 He started singing as a child in Convento dei Cappuccini just before immigrating to Brazil in 1955.
 He started his career as a professional singer in 1964, as Dick Danello, with the album "O Reino da Juventude" released by the popular São Paulo DJ Antonio Aguilar along with other acts like Sérgio Reis, The Vips, Marcos Roberto etc.

 In 1965, he recorded an EP for Gravodisc, an independent label in Santos-SP, with the orchestra of Élcio Alvarez and the vocal group Eloá.
 Later in 65, he recorded a cover of Quando Vedrai La Mia Ragazza for Fermata Records, accompanied by The Jet Blacks and Os Titulares do Ritmo, which got to #10 in the charts.

 Since then, he became a regular at Jovem Guarda a TV rock show compered by Roberto Carlos, who used to dub him "The italianissimo".

 Still in 1965, Danello recorded Ogni Mattina, accompanied by The Jordans with arrangements by Pocho, a Uruguayan conductor who had his own combo; rights were bought by the BBC for broadcasting purposes in England.

 In 1966, Danello covers Caterina Caselli's Nessuno mi può giudicare from the Festival di San Remo.
 In 1967, he covers Bisogna Saper Perdere originally performed by The Rokes and Lucio Dalla at San Remo.
 The single had arrangements by Edmundo Peruzzi backed with Il Mondo Non È Per Me, produced by Tony Campello.

 In the early 70s, Danello took part in movies and musicals as actor and singer.
 In 1971 he wrote the soundtrack and appeared as an actor with Renato Aragão and Dedé Santana, A Ilha dos Paqueras, with the Fauzi Mansur's direction.
 He also composed the soundtrack and starred in the first film of renowned Brazilian director Carlos Reichenbach, Corrida em Busca do Amor.

 He also participated in the rock opera Jesus Christ Superstar of the Andrew Lloyd Webber and Tim Rice as an actor and singer, when the play comes to Brazil.
-The direction was made by the Russian playwright Eugenio Kusnet.
+The direction was made by the Russian actor Eugenio Kusnet.
 Other actors in the play that have been revealed were Ney Latorraca, Eduardo Conde and Stênio Garcia.
 He composed soundtracks for over 30 movies and novelas, including the song Passion Love Theme, which was part of the novela Fogo Sobre Terra and was successful in the voice of several artists like Altemar Dutra, Moacyr Franco, Eduardo Assad, Joelma and many other singers.
 He also composed for the first film of Vera Fischer, Red Signal - As Fêmeas, with the band Magnetic Sounds.